dslab-epfl/svshi/svshi/documentation/documentation.md

 This project stems from the desire of solving these issues and demonstrating that reliable and complex applications can be easily written for smart buildings, with the end goal of offering a 100% secure and verified platform to program smart infrastructures.

-In this work, we thus present **SVSHI** (**S**ecure and **V**erified **S**mart **H**ome **I**nfrastructure), a platform/runtime/toolchain for developing and running formally verified smart infrastructures, such as smart buildings, smart cities, etc.
+In this work, we thus present **SVSHI** (**S**ecure and **V**erified **S**mart **H**ome **I**nfrastructure) (pronounced like "sushi"), a platform/runtime/toolchain for developing and running formally verified smart infrastructures, such as smart buildings, smart cities, etc.

-Our main contributions consist of an open-source project that empowers KNX professionals and hobbyists to develop and run Python applications that are formally verified in smart infrastructure, together with 3 real-life prototypes that exemplify what is currently achievable.
-To our knowledge, this is one of the first works to investigate the formal verification of software running in smart buildings and to propose a platform to program KNX installations in a high-level language.
+Our main contributions consist of an open-source project that empowers KNX professionals and hobbyists to develop and run Python applications that are formally verified in smart infrastructures, together with 3 real-life prototypes that exemplify what is currently achievable.
+To our knowledge, this is the first work to investigate the formal verification of software running in smart buildings and to propose a platform to program KNX installations in a high-level language.

 ### 1.1 Risk stories